The BREL Guide to Buying

 Step 1 – Develop your Wish List

 Knowing what you need and want in your home is critical.
 What are your must-haves, your nice-to-haves, and your no-way-absolutely-nots?
 How many bedrooms do you need?
 What kind of outdoor space do you want?
 What about counter-tops, appliances and floors?
 You can’t get what you want if you don’t know what you want.
 Of course, location will be a big decision – what Toronto neighbourhood makes you feel at home?
-Check out our Toronto Neighbourhood Guides for some insider scoop on Toronto’s hottest neighbourhoods and make sure to read up on the Best Toronto Neighbourhoods for Return on Investment and the Best Toronto Neighbourhoods for First-Time Buyers.
+We’ve written a guide to 88 Questions To Ask When Choosing a Neighbourhood.
+Check out our in-depth Toronto Neighbourhood Guides for the insider scoop on Toronto’s hottest neighbourhoods.

 Of course in a hot market like Toronto’s, compromise is a big part of the process.
 Almost everyone needs to compromise on something, and it usually comes down to 4 things: size, finishes, location and price.
 What’s most important to you?
 Would you rather live in a bigger house or closer to downtown?
 Are you OK spending more money for a renovated house or could you buy a cheaper house and do the renovations yourself?
 Would you consider living on a busy street to more affordably be in a better neighbourhood with access to better schools?